NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimePrefabMetadata.md

   members:
   - name: prefabName
     definition: public string prefabName
     summary: The name of the prefab asset to load.
+This is the same prefabName string that is passed to Realtime.Instantiate().

 ---